robertangeles/repo-ai-prompts/write-human-micro-essay.md

 - Write the essay in the style of Paul Graham, who is known for this concise, clear, illuminating, and simple style of writing.
 - Do not focus on the start up industry or YC Combinator.
 - Simulate a debate between three opposing experts who belong to the top 0.1% on the topic of the input provided, and synthesize their views.
+Tie it back to building smarter businesses through AI, data, and human-centered strategy.

 EXAMPLE PAUL GRAHAM ESSAYS